aindrajaya/blockchain/API/etherscan-api/lib/glossarium.md

 `balance`: Returns the Ether balance of a given address `txlistinternal`: Returns the list of internal transactions performed by an address, with optional pagination.
 NOTE: This API endpoints returns a maximum of 10000 records only.
 `txlist`: Returns the list of transactions performed by an address, with optional pagination.
+`getminedblocks`: Returns the list of blocks mined by an address